jtsiddons/GloMarGridding/README.md

 Library for performing Gridding as used by the GloMar datasets produced by the National Oceanography Centre.
 Currently only available to project collaborators.

+Part of the NOC Surface Processes _GloMar_ suite of libraries and datasets.

 ## Installation

 Clone the repository